Effective Tattoo Healing With Emu Oil

 However, it’s essential to note that you should moisturize your tattoo and the surrounding skin with emu oil whenever your skin feels dry — in the first three stages and after.

-In fact, the application of emu oil can offer instant dry skin relief and continuous skin healing for a vivid looking tattoo — whenever you need it.
+In fact, the application of emu oil or other emu oil-based product can offer instant dry skin relief and continuous skin healing for a vivid looking tattoo — whenever you need it.

 Signs and Symptoms of a Tattoo Infection